habedi/PracticalMachineLearning/README.md

 * [AutoTS](https://github.com/AutoViML/Auto_TS): AutoTS (or Auto_TimeSeries) is a high-level Python library for training and building models on time-serie data
 * [Embetter](https://github.com/koaning/embetter): Embetter is an easy-to-use Python library for embedding image and text data with a Scikit-learn-compatible API
 * [Lazy Predict](https://github.com/shankarpandala/lazypredict): A handy library for evaluating the perfoamrnace of a collection of simple models on the data
+* [TensorLy](http://tensorly.org/stable/index.html): TensorLy is a Python library for performing common tensor operations, such as tensor decomposition, in an easy and fast way

 ## Additional Useful Resources